Billionaire Profile

 Philanthropy

-Jay Hennick and his wife, Barbara, established The Jay and Barbara Hennick Family Foundation in 2008.
-The foundation supports education, healthcare, and the arts.
-Major donations include a $36 million donation to Sinai Health, leading to the renaming of Hennick Bridgepoint Hospital, and a $50 million donation to the Royal Ontario Museum.
+Hennick and his wife, Barbara, established The Jay and Barbara Hennick Family Foundation to support education, healthcare, and the arts.
+Their significant donations include $36 million to Sinai Health, leading to the renaming of Hennick Bridgepoint Hospital, and $50 million to the Royal Ontario Museum.

 Career Milestones